rwxganta/pig-game/README.md

 This is a simple JS-part implementation of the Pig Game, developed as part of Jonas Schmedtmann's JavaScript course project.

+Check the ./starter folder for my version of the project.

 ## Game Rules

 ![Game screenshot](./starter/screenshot.png)